makrai/notes/ethayarajh19-how-contextl-geo-bert-elmo-gpt-emnlp.md

     (Arora+ 2017)
   * in practice, subtracting the mean vector from static embeddings leads to improvements on several downstream NLP tasks (Mu+ 2018)
-* anisotropy is inherent to, or a by-product of, the process of contextualizaton
+* anisotropy is inherent to, or a by-product of, the process of contextualizatn

 ## 4.2 Context-Specificity